kirsle/github-changelog/README.md

                         the org username.
   --token TOKEN, -t TOKEN
                         OAuth personal access token for authentication.
-If not provided, you will be promtped for it and the setting will be saved in ~/.config/gitchangelog or equivalent for your system.
+If not provided, you will be prompted for it and the setting will be saved in ~/.config/gitchangelog or equivalent for your system.
   --repo REPO, -r REPO  Repository to run the changelog for.
-Can either be a
-                        single name, or in user/name format.
   --after AFTER, -a AFTER
                         Include all pull requests that were merged *after* the date that this one was merged on.
 This is the simplest